Bruna Rangel Lima Shows Off Killer Curves In Tiny Swimsuit While On A Boat

 In the first frame, she sat back on her heels with the right side of her figure facing the camera.
 She placed both hands in between her parted thighs and leaned her body forward as she used her arms to push her breasts closer together.
 Her head was rotated slightly to the right and she flashed the camera a sultry expression.
 She posed similarly in the second snapshot, except that time, she looked into the distance in front of her, averting the camera's lens.

 Her long highlighted blond locks were parted in the middle and styled pin straight as they fell around her back and shoulders.
-She appeared to be sporting her nails short and unpolished, adding an au natural element to her look.
+She appeared to be sporting her nails short and unpolished, adding a natural element to her look.

 The model put her insane form on display in a skimpy brown one-piece.
-The suit featured two thin shoulder straps that went over her shoulders, and a very plunging neckline that revealed a great deal of cleavage and sideboob.
-The garment’s briefs were also designed with a scanty high-rise thong cut that flaunted her curvaceous hips and bodacious backside.
+The suit featured two thin shoulder straps that went over her shoulders and a very plunging neckline that revealed a great deal of cleavage and sideboob.
+The garment's briefs were also designed with a scanty high-rise thong cut that flaunted her curvaceous hips and bodacious backside.

-She added some glitz to her revealing ensemble by rocking a pair of drop earrings, two gold bracelets and an expensive-looking watch.

 "You are just incredible, wow," one individual wrote.